 On August 4th we cast Martin Friedman, former Director of the Walker Art Center in Minneapolis.
 Martin retired from the Walker and now has a beautiful place in New York City.
 When the casting was complete, Martin asked George if he could keep the fedora that he wore for the sculpture as a memento for the experience.
 George agreed.

 After each model was cast for their sculpture, George made another small casting of the heads.
 These reliefs were about 18×16 inches.
 It was a small composite of two elements of the final sculpture.
 Each head was mounted in front of a section of the brick wall that was used for the Depression Bread Line.
-It was George’s way of thanking all of the models, and a remembrance of their participation.
+It was George’s way of thanking the models, and a remembrance of their participation.
 George gave me the small sculpture of my head, and while I was studying it he said, “I know what you’re going to say.
-You’re going to say it doesn’t look like me, and I’ll say- it will.”
+You’re going to say it doesn’t look like you, and I’ll say- it will.”
 In fact, I was thinking that it didn’t look at all like me.
-But George borrowing the Picasso quote about his portrait of Gertrude Stein, “Everybody says that she does not look like it but that does not make any difference, she will,” I think was very perceptive at the moment.
+But George, borrowing the Picasso quote about his portrait of Gertrude Stein, said, “Everybody says that she does not look like it but that does not make any difference, she will,” I think was very perceptive at the moment.

-George was good at looking for that one line response that would make you laugh or make you think- or both.
+George was good at finding that one line response that would make you laugh or make you think- or both.
 When looking at the sculpture of myself in the Depression Bread Line, I asked George why the sculpture didn’t have a chin.
 His response was, “Because you don’t have one.”

 Toward the end of August, we cast Miles Forst for “Fireside Chat.”
 Miles was another longtime friend of George, an educator and artist.